 Li says the weight of lower expectations being levied upon her and women like her can crush their confidence.
 For example, she recalls the time when a professor at her home university tasked the class with building circuit boards.
 Many of the boys finished first.

 "The teacher gave girls extra points to make up for their [perceived] shortage of ability in the major," Li says.
 "I think this phenomenon reflects the prejudice between females and males in science, because if teachers think girls should do worse than boys then girls will think their bad performance in practical courses is inborn."

 Li, however, refuses to be discouraged.
 Powerful role models and career coaching offer help and hope.
 With dreams of earning a doctorate and establishing a successful scientific career, Li is one of many ambitious young women who are setting about to subvert the status quo.
-Currently a visiting student, she is taking on gender inequality one leadership role at a time, starting with managing her own insecurities.
+As a visiting student, she took on gender inequality one leadership role at a time, starting with managing her own insecurities.

-“This is my first time living abroad,” she says.
+“This is my first time living abroad,” she said.
 “You can imagine how afraid I feel because of the language problem, cultural differences and new teaching models and so on.”
-Still, Li refuses to let fear keep her from speaking up.
+Still, Li refused to let fear keep her from speaking up.

 “If I were a professor, I would encourage female students to raise their hands to express opinions and not sit behind others in class,” she said.
 "Taking risks, choosing growth, challenging ourselves and asking for promotions—with smiles on our faces, of course—are all important elements of managing a career.
 Do not wait for power to be offered.”